PeterRusznak/hashnode/ckmhopiby058blls1eg8d84o4.md

 ## The Big Picture

 NFT-s are all over the news, that's why I decided to write a step-by-step tutorial which shows how to make and deploy one.
 My idea is to create a React Canvas component where  _artists_ (whoever who feels their artistic vein) can scribble whatever they wish and save the resulting image on [IPFS](https://ipfs.io/).
-Based on this image we _mint_ (create) an NFT and make it available on OpenSea.
+Based on this image we _mint_ (create) a Non Fungible Token (an ERC721 Token) using an Ethereum smart contract and make it available on OpenSea.
+For financial reasons we use the Rinkeby Test Network instead of Ethereum Mainnet.

 Here is a short demo: